molyswu/yolochanging/README.md

 increase the batch size and queue size. watch the profiler json so that gpu is fully used and cpu do not be idle for too long time

 # Notice
+## About the save steps of profiler
+- Save steps of profiling could be 60, but not too small.
+Save summary rarely.
+## Watch gpu may be left running
-nvidia-smi and cpu log will start during running, and will be killed with Ctrl+C or the training end itself.
+nvidia-smi and cpu log start during running, and will be killed with Ctrl+C keyboard interruption or the training end itself normally.
-If the training end because of lack of memory. nvidia-smi has to be killed manually
+If the training process end because of lack of memory. nvidia-smi has to be killed manually

 # Part of benchmarks best parameter settings
-Pacalvoc must be downloaded otherwise the loss will drop very fast. it just feed 0.
-queue_size seems can not be too big.
-I set queuesize to 2 and get bad
+Pacalvoc must be downloaded otherwise 0 feeded. queue_size seems can not be too big.
+I set queuesize to 2 and get bad Worst is frequent saving profiler and summary take a lot of memory